Raghav82/Twitter_Delete/README.md

 <h1>X (Twitter) Mass Delete – UI Automation (No Tokens Required)</h1>

 <h2>Why This Approach?</h2>
 <p>I created this script because I was <strong>unable to download my Twitter archive</strong> due to a bug, which prevented me from using the other popular archive-based deletion method.
-This solution uses the same UI flows you would click manually, making it simple and accessible.</p>
+This solution uses the same UI flows you would click manually, making it simple and accessible.
+It is slow and you need to keep the tab in foreground for best results but you can speed it up by changing the constants. </p>

 <h2>Features</h2>
 <ul>